AirPorter

 Data & Privacy

-Our solution needs to ensure the security of the users’ travel information.
+Our solution needs to ensure the security of users' travel information

 We created various storyboards to map out how different solutions might help users in different scenarios